-HT Odum's "emergy world" has three separate hypothesis' that are interconnected: 1) the energy hierarchy, 2) maximum empower, and 3) pulsing.
-In the emergy literature from HT Odum and co-workers the starting point is always the maximum empower concept, which probably reflects the chronology in how HT Odum developed the emergy concept [22].
-The pulsing concept - there are pulsing behaviours in almost all real systems - is also connected to the maximum empower concept, as probably maximizing empower but has not been proven so yet [23].
-The experience of the author of this paper is that the early communication benefits from the three concepts being decoupled, and the energy hierarchy is presented first.
+3.2 Decoupling of the hypotheses of energy hierarchy, maximum empower and pulsing which probably reflects the chronology in how HT Odum developed the emergy concept [22].
+The pulsing concept - there are pulsing behaviour in almost all real systems - is also connected to the maximum empower concept, as pulsing is probably maximizing empower, but has not been proven so yet [23].
+The experience for the author of this paper is that the early communication benefits from the three concepts being decoupled, and the energy hierarchy is presented first.
 The reason for this is the experience that as soon as the maximum empower concept has been introduced, the discussion almost immediately becomes polarized, for and against the maximum empower concept, spreading mist around the emergy concept.
 The energy hierarchy concept on the other hand is quite easy to explain and very noncontroversial among most listeners.
 They can relate easily to the hierarchy concept.
 The authors own introduction took the same road.
 To accept the emergy concept I had to reject the maximum empower concept for some years (and still view it as a likely but yet not proved hypothesis).